Simoparn/fullstackopen-course-exercises/osa7/bloglist-extended/README.md

 # USAGE

-## Blog list
+## USAGE, BLOG LIST
-Blogs are sorted automatically in
+Blogs are sorted automatically in ascending order or likes

+## USAGE, NOTIFICATIONS
+-Error notification are shown for failed logins, when an old authentication token has expired or the token was invalid

-# INSTRUCTIONS
+# DEVELOPMENT, INSTRUCTIONS

 ## DATABASE CONFIGURATION